Past Programs & Projects of ECOLOGIA

 ECOLOGIA also works on sustainable development on the international level; a delegation of international staff attended the World Summit on Sustainable Development in Johannesburg, South Africa in 2002.

--Vermont and the World
+Vermont and the World

 Making professional and personal connections across cultures

-ECOLOGIA designs and hosts a variety of environmental and human services exchange programs.
+International Exchanges: ECOLOGIA designs and hosts a variety of environmental and human services exchange programs.
 Visitors to the United States build connections to like-minded Americans working in their field, as they meet with specialists who provide in-depth training and partnership possibilities.
 Visitors enrich the American communities they encounter by sharing their knowledge and perspectives.
 ECOLOGIA has worked with over 350 individuals from such countries as Russia, China, Ukraine, Czech Republic, Poland, Estonia, Lithuania, Uzbekistan, Kazakhstan, Kyrgyzstan, Turkmenistan and Tajikistan.

-Through cooperation with academic institutions such as Middlebury College, the Monterey Institute for International Studies, and the MESPOM (Masters of Environmental Sciences Policy and Management) program of the European Commission's Erasmus Mundus consortium of universities.
+Service Learning: Through cooperation with academic institutions such as Middlebury College, the Monterey Institute for International Studies, and the MESPOM (Masters of Environmental Sciences Policy and Management) program of the European Commission's Erasmus Mundus consortium of universities.
 ECOLOGIA has contributed to the creation of innovative globally-focused service learning opportunities on the undergraduate and graduate levels.

-Organic and Local Agriculture:
+Organic and Local

 Ecologically sound agriculture is one of the keys to sustainable development; a high quality food supply requires attention to renewable resources, knowledge of the ecosystem, and public awareness of the significance of healthy food choices.
+The United Nations Food and Agriculture Organization supports these efforts in developing countries.
+Randy Kritkausky participated in an FAO international mission to promote organic agriculture in Lithuania, in 2006.

-- The Virtual Foundation
+The Virtual Foundation

 Building global civil society by conecting donors to community projects worldwide